surajcm/blog/content/posts/refactoring-java8-code-with-collector.md

 +++
 I am planning to refactor a code that is based on Java 7 to Java 8 using the functional components, specifically Collector.
 The plan is simple: learn it by coding it.
 Let’s get started…

+## Overview of the Java Object We Are Dealing With

 ***